 How does exercise help in managing diabetes?

 Exercise is key in managing diabetes.
-It helps control blood sugar, makes insulin work better, and lowers risk of problems.
-Regular activity lowers blood sugar and helps live healthier.
+It controls blood sugar, makes insulin work well, and lowers the risk of problems.
+Regular activity lowers blood sugar and helps you live healthier.

 What types of exercises are best for individuals with diabetes?

-Good exercises for diabetes include aerobic activities like walking, swimming, and cycling.
-Strength training with weights or bands and flexibility exercises like yoga are also great.
+Aerobic activities like walking, swimming, and cycling are good exercises for diabetes.
+Workouts that use weights or bands and flexibility, like yoga, are excellent.
 Each type helps control blood sugar and keeps you fit.

 How can I create a personalized exercise plan for diabetes management?